What is Kouign Amann?

 Kouign Amann are Bretons words.

-What is right pronunciation for Kouign Amann? (kwiɲ a’mãn)
+What is the right pronunciation for Kouign Amann? (kwiɲ a’mãn)

-How would a Breton pronounce Kouign-Amann and would be a non-Breton-speaking Francophone pronounce it differently?
+How would a Breton pronounce Kouign-Amann and would a non-Breton-speaking Francophone pronounce it differently?

 Non-Breton-speakers would most likely not have a nasal vowel in the last syllable, but many Breton non-Breton speakers have enough knowledge of Breton words to pronounce this propertly.